These tips can help instructors utilize Blackboard's Grade Center features more effectively to make their time online more efficient.

-- Reorder columns to quickly give zeros: To make adding zeros to your gradebook easier.
-Click on the title of the column in your gradebook.
-This will sort the grades in ascending or descending order - whichever you prefer.
-Then you can quickly add zeros without having to stop and skip over students who have completed the assignment.
+- Reorder columns to quickly give zeros: To make adding zeros to your gradebook easier, click on the title of the column in your gradebook.
+This will sort the grades in ascending or descending order (click on it again to switch the sort order).
+Then you can quickly add zeros without having to skip over students who have completed the assignment.

 - Hide dropped students: